 Vacations: 8.30am to 8.30pm (every day)

 N.B.
-The library will be closed during the College Christmas closed period from Christmas until the New Year
+The library will be closed during the College Christmas closed period from 22nd December 2017 until 3rd January 2018 inclusive.

 The loan period is two weeks for undergraduates and the whole term for postgraduates.